PITTSFIELD -- During the 75 years it has performed at Tanglewood, the Boston Symphony Orchestra had never canceled a concert.

 Considered a Category 1 hurricane on Saturday, Irene is expected to be downgraded to a tropical storm by the time it hits this area, but Maglaras said it should still be taken seriously.
 Tropical storm force winds range from 39 to 74 miles per hour, he said.

 "They can cause significant tree damage," he said.
 "You don't want to be out there.
-It's not going to pick up

 State Rep. candidate Patricia "Pam" Malumphy and her campaign team spent Saturday removing all of her campaign lawn signs in Pittsfield in anticipation of the storm.